ahill-ersa/reporting-unified/README.md

 ### Biller script

+Scripts are using different ways to set up their Flask applications compare to the main package `ersa_reporting`.

 This script is for generating bills directly.
 It needs credential for accessing Nectar Keystone.
 Different to other apps, it takes one extra configure file defined by the environment variable `APP_CONFIG_FILE`.
 It should contains